 Our goal is always clear: deliver an optimal user experience regardless of how, where, or on what device our app is used, which demands meticulous planning in layout design.

-In Android Studio, designing responsive layouts involves using ConstraintLayout and leveraging dimensions and resources to create layout variants.
+In modern Android development, designing responsive layouts involves choosing between Jetpack Compose or ConstraintLayout and leveraging dimensions and resource qualifiers.
 Implementing adaptive layouts ensures the app’s responsiveness on various devices.

 Testing for responsiveness across devices is essential to ensure an optimal user experience.